 Stage 1: Drawing: The Foundation of Observation

 Every landscape begins as a hand-drawn study.
-I sketch places where nature and human structure quietly intersect — pipes beside roots, water beside concrete, growth pushing through old forms.
-The drawing sets the composition and mood.
-It is the first sense of the terrain before anything else enters the process.
-This stage comes directly from observation and imagination.
-It is the foundation — the moment where the landscape first takes shape through direct human intent, before the process begins to evolve.
+I sketch sites where nature and human structure quietly intersect: pipes beside roots, water beside concrete, growth pushing through built forms.
+The drawing sets composition and mood, the first sense of the terrain before anything else enters the process.
+This stage comes directly from observation and imagination, and the decisions made here govern everything that follows.
+The hard line of the structure and the loose line of the growth meet on the page, and where they meet is where the condition first appears.
+It is the foundation: the moment the landscape takes shape through direct human intent, before the process begins to build.